How Often Should a Fire Extinguisher be Serviced?

 As a business owner, you’re responsible for the safety of your building, employees and visitors.
 This includes the provision of adequate fire safety equipment throughout the building.
 However, simply providing the equipment for firefighting and protection is not enough.
 You have to routinely inspect and maintain the equipment to ensure that it will function correctly in an emergency.
 These requirements are set out in the Regulatory Reform (Fire Safety) Order 2005.

 With these requirements in mind, how often should you have your fire extinguisher serviced and what kind of service?
-How often should you have your fire extinguisher serviced?

-Regular Visual Inspections (Monthly)
+Regular Visual Inspections (Once A Month)

 Believe it or not, you are required to regularly check the condition of your fire extinguishers: